rjdirisio/pyvibdmc/docs/initial_conditions.rst

 The ``harmonic_analysis`` object can also take in the arguments ``points_diag=__`` and ``points_off_diag=__``.
 This refers to the number of finite difference points used in the generation of the Hessian matrix.
-These numbers default to 5 and 3 specifically, meaning that the on-diagonal second derivatives are generated using a 5-point finite difference, and the mixed derivatives use a 3 point finite difference in both dimensions.
+These numbers default to 5 and 3 respectively, meaning that the on-diagonal second derivatives are generated using a 5-point finite difference, and the off-diagonal mixed derivatives use a 3 point finite difference in both dimensions.
 Currently, this code only supports using 3 or 5 point finite difference for either argument.

 The 3N frequencies and normal modes that are returned from the harmonic analysis include the 6 near-zero modes from the translational and rotational degrees of freedom (this code does not support linear molecules).